 This man, a contemporary of Herodotus, is known as a philosopher, or lover of wisdom, even though, he strayed very far from it as a polytheist.
 Throughout the Greek lands, all the so-called philosophers at this time (the 5th century BCE) were indeed, with very few exceptions, either bad polytheists or secret monotheists, and in the next century, they would become even worse, with the addition also of atheists among them.
 Empedocles was born in a Greek colony of Sicily, Acragas, to a family of some wealth.
 Although his father contributed to overthrowing a tyrant of the city, Empedocles turned against oligarchy in general, and supported the poor with his skilled oratory.
 He knew that philosophy was a stronger and more enduring weapon than power, which is why he declined to rule his city, when the mob offered it to him.
 The fanciful stories and magical actions attributed to him confirm his connection to the Pythagoreans, followers of Pythagoras, another so-called philosopher who was originally inspired by Orpheus (discussed in part 3) to found his own mystical religion.
 The Pythagoreans operated their secret religion in the Greek colonies of Italy, where they had more freedom, and it is from their activity aimed at the common people that Empedocles first strayed from polytheism and contributed to its corruption.

 Like other philosophers before him, Empedocles wrote a poem containing his view of cosmogony, nature and the universe.
 He believed in the orphic mysteries and followed its invented principles, in imitation of the Pythagoreans.
 His main contributions to philosophy were, first, the essence of strife and love in cosmogony, and second, his theory of the four elements.
 In the former, he held that the universe was created out of the opposite forces of strife and love, which gradually turned into the two sexes.
-Like Orpheus and Pherecydes of Syros, he seems to have changed the order of the cosmogony, as agreed upon in the holy text Theogony.
-Instead of beginning with the chasm (χαος), he places Ερος (Eros-Love) and Θανατος (Thanatos-Strife) as the first Gods of the universe rather than the usual order.
+Like Orpheus and Pherecydes of Syros, he seems to have altered the order of the cosmogony from the accepted one in the holy text Theogony.
+Instead of beginning with the orthodox chasm (χαος), he places Ερος (Eros-Love) and Θανατος (Thanatos-Strife) as the first Gods of the universe.
 This is further confirmed by another corruption through his theory of the four elements: He held that air, water, earth, and fire were four components of the universe, which he equated with Hera, Nestis, Aidoneus and Zeus, respectively.
 In doing so, he strays greatly from the established tradition of Greek polytheism and almost makes a new religion of his own, i.e. one of intellectual pantheism.
-Although he acknowledges all these as Gods, he also hints also that they were allegorical forces of nature, an interpretation that afterwards led to either monotheism or atheism among most philosophers.
+Although he acknowledges all these as Gods, he also hints also that they were allegorical forces of nature, an interpretation that afterwards contributed further to either monotheism or atheism among most philosophers.
 Nor did this Empedocles fall short of the ambition of Orpheus or the arrogance of philosophers: After publishing his works, he sought to trick the populace one last time by jumping into Mount Etna to make them think that he was an immortal god.
 But the Gods confounded his false magic, and caused the mountain to vomit one of his bronze sandals, exposing his impious deception.